The-Dev-Effect/reliquery/README.md

 ### Config<a name="config"></a>
-A json text file named config needs to be created in ~/reliquery
+An optional json text file named config can be created in ~/reliquery to customize storage.
 <br />
 It can be setup to look like this...
 ```json